Inscribed angle: Corollary

 By a similar argument, the angle between a chord and the tangent line at one of its intersection points equals half of the central angle subtended by the chord.
 See also Tangent lines to circles.

 Applications

 The inscribed angle theorem is used in many proofs of elementary Euclidean geometry of the plane.
-A special case of the theorem is Thales' theorem, which states that the angle subtended by a diameter is always 90°, i.e., a right angle.
+A special case of the theorem is Thales's theorem, which states that the angle subtended by a diameter is always 90°, i.e., a right angle.
 As a consequence of the theorem, opposite angles of cyclic quadrilaterals sum to 180°; conversely, any quadrilateral for which this is true can be inscribed in a circle.
 As another example, the inscribed angle theorem is the basis for several theorems related to the power of a point with respect to a circle.
 Further, it allows one to prove that when two chords intersect in a circle, the products of the lengths of their pieces are equal.